FAQs

 What is the mixing ratio for your epoxy resins?

-Clearpox, StoneFusion and EpoxyPro use a 2:1 (resin:hardener) mix by volume The Deep Pour system uses a mix ratio of 3:1.
-Always measure accurately and mix thoroughly, scraping the sides and base of the cup.
+Clearpox, StoneFusion and EpoxyPro use a 2:1 (resin:hardener) mix by volume.
+The Deep Pour system uses 3:1.
+Measure accurately and mix thoroughly, scraping sides and base of the cup.

 How much resin do I need (coverage guide)?

-As a rule of thumb, 1 L covers ~1 m² at 1 mm thickness (≈1000 cm³).
-Multiply your area by desired thickness to estimate volume, then add a margin for waste and edge losses.
+Rule of thumb: 1 L covers ~1 m² at 1 mm (≈1000 cm³).
+Multiply area by thickness for volume, then add waste margin.
+Use the Resin Volume Calculator for exact pours.

 What temperature should I pour at?

-Ideal workspace temperature is ~25 °C. We recommend keeping pours at ≥18 °C. Below ~15 °C cure slows markedly and finish quality can suffer.
-You can gently warm resin/hardener bottles (~30 °C water bath) and condition the room to maintain target temps.
+Ideal workspace is ~25 °C. Keep pours at ≥18 °C. Below ~15 °C cure slows and finish can suffer.
+You can gently warm bottles (~30 °C water bath) and condition the room.

 How thick can I pour in one go?